 Visual content helps you make your content more shareable and engaging, which generates page views.
 But if this wasn't enough, it can also help you generate B2B sales.

 A DemandGen report found that 86% of buyers wanted to interact with visual content on demand.
-We can assume that such a reaction may be due to the ease in which buyers can process and digest visual content, compared to technical content.
+We can assume that such a reaction may be due to the ease with which buyers can process and digest visual content, compared to technical content.

-In 2020, Content Marketing Institute and Marketing Profs 2020 B2B Benchmarks Budgets and Trends report found that 67% of B2B marketers use a mix of infographics, charts, photos, and data visualization in their marketing campaign.
+In 2020, Content Marketing Institute and Marketing Profs 2020 B2B Benchmarks Budgets and Trends reported found that 67% of B2B marketers use a mix of infographics, charts, photos, and data visualization in their marketing campaign.

 When building your B2B sales funnel, make sure to add questions that your sales and customer support teams find regularly, and create visual content like the one mentioned above.

-Visually-appealing content should be a part of every content marketing team's efforts.
-It positively affects every aspect of the visitor’s experience-from increasing your pageviews to making it easier for them to engage, share, and read it.
+Visually appealing content should be a part of every content marketing team's efforts.
+It positively affects every aspect of the visitor's experience-from increasing your pageviews to making it easier for them to engage, share, and read it.
 It can even assist you with your sales efforts.

 Nowadays, visual content has become a specific task, even for non-designers.
-Make sure to use a free graphic maker like Pixteller to help you create visually-appealing content for your marketing strategy.
+Make sure to use a free graphic maker like PixTeller to help you create visually-appealing content for your marketing strategy.

 Until next time, Be creative! - Pix'sTory made by Ivan Kreimer